GovReady/govready-q/integrations/csam/README.md

 The integration's mock service consists of a simple Python webserver to simulate CSAM's API.

-Start mock service in its own terminal window:
+Start mock service in its own terminal window. *Be sure to star the mock service within the `govready-q-dev` Docker container*:

 ```bash
 docker exec -it govready-q-dev python3 integrations/csam/mock.py